 In product development, formulators seek to optimize coating characteristics such as flow behavior film thickness, uniformity, opacity and storage stability.
 The Acorn Area and the Acorn Drop measurements provide the pigments and coatings industry with a valuable tool to enhance product performance in development, and later, during manufacturing, to monitor product quality.

 The smallest particles have the biggest influence on flow behavior.
-Light based particle size measurements have difficulty detecting small particles among large ones, especially at higher concentrations.
-Particle wetted surface area measurements like those from the Acorn Area are very sensitive to the smallest particles and don’t assume that the particles are spherical, hence they provide a much more precise tool to study flow behavior.
+Light based particle size measurements have difficulty detecting small particles mixed with large ones, especially at high concentrations.
+Particle wetted surface area measurements like those from the Acorn Area are very sensitive to the smallest particles and don’t assume that the particles are spherical.
+They provide a much more relevant tool to optimize particle size for a given flow behavior.

-Reducing the particle size or decreasing the particle size distribution (e.g. by milling) will significantly increase the available surface area.
-This dramatically affects not just adsorption onto the particle surface but also the interaction between particles and system properties such as suspension stability, rheology and adhesion, all of which directly impact the ability to obtain a uniform coating.
-Competitive adsorption and/or displacement of polyelectrolytes, macromolecules and surfactants at interfaces can be monitored using the Acorn Area.
-It is straightforward, especially using the flow-through option of the Acorn Area, to determine “optimum coverage” of an adsorbed component for the best storage stability.
+Reducing the particle size (e.g. by milling) will significantly increase the particle surface area.
+When particles are small, they want to stick together.
+Formulators add substances such as surfactants, dispersants, and polymers to coat the particles to keep them separated.
+Understanding how these substances adsorb onto the particle surface and interact is essential to optimize performance properties such as storage stability, flow, and adhesion.
+Competitive adsorption and/or displacement of polyelectrolytes, macromolecules and surfactants at the particle surface can be monitored using the Acorn Area.
+It is easy, especially using the flow-through option of the Acorn Area, to determine “optimum coverage” of a surfactant or polymer to achieve the best storage stability.

 Despite the importance of the particle surface-liquid interface on product performance, until the Acorn Area, no particle analyzing technology was available to determine the wetted surface area of suspensions and slurries.
 The particle analyzers using gas adsorption (BET/N2) require that the particles first be separated from the suspending liquid and dried and degassed, a tedious process which often produces misleading results.
 Surface area measurement on a dry powder can yield values that are not relevant to the material in the (wetted) dispersed state.